noytsafrir/Server-side-for-travelers/Readme.md

 ----------------------------------------------------------------------------------------------------------------------------
 # Superapp DB - MongoDB Installation and Setup Guide

-This readme file provides instructions for installing and setting up MongoDB on your computer.
-Please follow the steps below:

 ## Prerequisites

 Before starting, ensure that the following prerequisites are met: